DylanMeeus/springboot_jwt_blog/_posts/2016-02-03-getting-started-with-auth0-lock-series-implementing-lock.markdown

 If you need help with these, [we have quickstart guides in our docs](https://auth0.com/docs), including [the Express quickstart](https://auth0.com/docs/quickstart/webapp/nodejs/) that I used to set this tutorial up.

-We also have some elements in our jade page layout:
+We also have some elements in our Jade page layout:

 * `.js-login`, which corresponds to our 'Login' button
 * `.js-logout`, which corresponds to our 'Logout' button